New Year’s Resolutions for Entertaining

 Refresh your entertaining style with these 10 resolutions that offer a fresh perspectives on hosting gatherings.

-Before you host your first dinner party of the New Year, read these 10 resolutions we’re vowing to keep in 2011.
-When hosting a dinner party for 30, we're turning to a caterer for assistance this year.
+As one example, when we're hosting a dinner party for 30, we're turning to a caterer for assistance this coming year.
 It's not cheating but a smart way to be the best host or hostess as you can be.
 You can mingle with your guests, as you won’t be playing bartender-server-clean-up-crew all in the same evening (that’s their job).
 Nor does “entertaining” have to mean you prep, cook, serve, and clean up after two or three courses.
 Instead, recruit your friends or family in the kitchen, or host a potluck.
 Nothing is wrong with dividing and conquering.

 10. Inventory Your Dish Cabinet